Vectorcpp/MenuLib/README.md

 *   the generated c++ code looks like unity's api (gameobject, transform etc) so it should feel familiar.
 *   converts components like text, images, and layout groups.
 *   it even handles basic materials, but just colors for now.
+*   if wanted, you can toggle the box and you can just only do components, if you need it for another script or something like that.

 ---